Income tax relief if you are paying maintenance

 We cannot give advice on how an agreement should be written, so if you are not sure about any issues in respect of drawing up an agreement you should seek professional advice.

-Persons receiving maintenance payments
+If you are receiving maintenance payments

 Agreements on or after 1997